vertica/VerticaPy/docs/source/benchmarks_xgboost.rst

 Below are the results from different experiments.
 Browse throught the tabs to look at each one.

+- Custom Parameters:
+  - number of trees = 10,
+  - tree depth = 10
+  - number of bins = 150

 .. tab:: Default Parameters